Queensborough Bridge

 Queensborough Bridge is a highway bridge in New Westminster, British Columbia.
-It was built in 1960 by John Laing and Son (Canada) for the City of New Westminster and cost $4 million (equivalent to $37.5 million in 2022).
+It was built in 1960 by John Laing and Son (Canada) for the City of New Westminster and cost (equivalent to $37.5 million in 2022).
 The bridge spans the north arm of the Fraser River for road access from the main part of New Westminster to the suburb of Queensborough at the east end of Lulu Island, giving the bridge its name.

 It has since become a part of Highway 91A feeder to Highway 91 to the south.
 The Queensborough was a toll bridge costing 25 cents to cross until the bridge was bought by the provincial government in November 1966.
-The last person to pay the toll was then Premier W. A. C. Bennett, who paid 25 cents at 12:01 AM on Sunday, November 19, 1966.
+The last person to pay the toll was Premier W. A. C. Bennett, who paid 25 cents at 12:01 AM on Sunday, November 19, 1966.

 Six spans of the bridge were demolished and replaced in 1984 and 1985 to allow for a curve alignment on its southern approach to Queensborough Connector.
 In 2003, some adjustments were made to the approach from the New Westminster side.
-Later in 2009, the interchange with Marine Way and Stewardson Way saw improving, including the trumpet loop being flipped to its current rotation.
+Later in 2009, the interchange with Marine Way and Stewardson Way saw improvements, including the trumpet loop being flipped to its current rotation.